 Everyone has different ideas of what ‘fun’ is, maybe your idea of a fun activity is completely abhorrent to your partner or kids, and maybe the same vice versa.
 Asking your family five different activities that they have been wanting to do can make for a fun dinner conversation and give you ideas should you want to plan a day of family time.
 This is a fun way to connect and know what hobbies or activities your family is interested in!

-Way back when I remember waking up for school, eating breakfast, then getting to the car with my whole family to head to school.
-I thought it was weird that my dad was driving with us that day, even weirder when we drove past our school and headed for the highway.
-My mom turned around as we were driving past our school and told us we were actually skipping for the day and headed to Disney.
-The complete surprise and joy I felt is something that I can still remember today, I had a wonderful time that day and everything was perfect.
-It really only takes one day to make a difference, sometimes a day is all you need to get back in touch with your family.
-But you have to make it happen, it is all too easy to fall into the mindset that nothing will change and our schedules are always overbooked.
-And while that is true, don't be afraid to ditch some responsibilities to reconnect.
+Way back when, I remember waking up for school, eating breakfast, then getting to the car with my whole family to head to school.
+I thought it was weird that my dad was driving with us that day, even weirder when we drove past our school and headed for the highway; my mom turned around as we were driving past our school and told us we were actually skipping for the day and headed to Disney!
+The complete surprise and joy I felt is something that I can still remember today.
+I had a wonderful time that day; everything was perfect.
+It really only takes one day to make a difference, and sometimes a day is all you need to get back in touch with your family–but you have to make it happen!
+It is all too easy to fall into the mindset that nothing will change and our schedules are always overbooked.
+While that is true, don't be afraid to ditch some responsibilities to reconnect!
 In the grand scheme of things, your quality family time is priceless.